-- 54. Applications join a queue based on the date they are received.
-We work through this queue in order, ensuring those who have applied first are assessed first. - 55.
+- 73. Applications join a queue based on the date they are received.
+We work through this queue in order, ensuring those who have applied first are assessed first. - 74.
 We assess applications as quickly as we can, but it can take around 6 weeks to get back to students, and longer at peak times or where an application is incomplete.
-We ask that students refrain from enquiring about the progress of their application until 6 weeks has passed, allowing us time to focus on processing. - 56.
+We ask that students refrain from enquiring about the progress of their application until 6 weeks has passed, allowing us time to focus on processing. - 75.
 Students can expect to receive an email receipt confirming that we have received the application, and that this has joined our processing queue.
-Students may receive this up to several working days after they submitted the application but their place in the queue is based on the date the application was received, and not the date of the email receipt. - 57.
+Students may receive this up to several working days after they submitted the application but their place in the queue is based on the date the application was received, and not the date of the email receipt. - 76.
 All correspondence is sent to student UWS email addresses.
 It is the responsibility of the student to regularly check their UWS email account.
 The only exception to this is new students who do not yet have access to their UWS email account.
-New students should provide a personal email address which we will use to contact them until their UWS email account is live. - 58.
+New students should provide a personal email address which we will use to contact them until their UWS email account is live. - 77.
 Students will receive a response to their application as soon as it is assessed.
-Our response may be an award notification, a request for further information if the application or evidence was incomplete, an invitation to attend an appointment with an Adviser, or an email advising that an award is not being made and the reason for the this.

-- 59. Award notifications will state the award amount and payment pattern, which is usually monthly.
+Our response may be an award notification, a request for further information if the application or evidence was incomplete, an invitation to attend an appointment with an Adviser, or an email advising that an award is not being made and the reason for the this. - 78.
+Award notifications will state the award amount and payment pattern, which is usually monthly.
 Awards will usually be paid via BACS.
-If students have difficulty with this method of payment, they should tell us about this at the point of application. - 60.
-Initial payments will be made as soon as possible after processing the application, but not before enrolment is confirmed and classes commence.
+If students have difficulty with this method of payment, they should tell us about this at the point of application. - 79.
+Where an award has been made in respect of childcare costs, award notifications are emailed to childcare providers stating the award amount and payment pattern, with the student copied in for information.
+Awards will be paid via BACS directly to the childcare provider.